chfanghr/swift-mutf8/README.md

 # Swift MUTF-8

-This library is for those who want to write their own JVM in swift.
+This library is for those who want to write their own JVM in swift.<br>
-It contains mutf-8 string encoding/decoding facility.
+It contains mutf-8 string encoding/decoding facilities.

 ## Adding MUTF8 as a Dependency